brokermint/component-framework/README.md

 ### Gemfile

-It's recommended to use `group :component_name` for gems required by particular component.
+It's recommended to use `group :default, :component_name` for gems required by particular component.

 ### Settings